mh-cz/GameMaker-Foreach/README.md

 - You only type the return value name.
 Iterator/Key names are created automatically using `i_` and `k_` suffixes (`x_`, `y_` for grid)
 - It's a true one-liner now so you can call it without surrounding it with brackets
 - Map function is simpler to use
-- `BREAK` macro is created to make sure values are mapped before exiting the loop.
+- `BREAK` macro is created to make sure values are mapped before breaking the loop.
 - `CONTINUE` macro is there just for consistency.
 You can use regular `continue` if you want
 - The code is not a fking mess anymore